velikoss/dotenv-zig/README.md

 - trims trailing spaces in key and values
 - values in double or single quotes get stripped: "myvalue" -> myvalue
 - does not check keys for syntax correctness
+- dupes the values into a hashmap, so the input buffer can get deinitilized without problems
 - No dependencies

 ## Usage